The Ask and the Answer: Plot summary

-Todd is surprised to find that he and Davy now share a friendship, with Davy returning Todd's mother's stolen diary.
+Todd and Davy form a tentative friendship, with Davy returning Todd's mother's stolen diary.
 Meanwhile, Viola learns of a planned bombing in New Prentisstown that could harm Todd.
 Viola and Lee arrive at the tower to rescue him.
-Noticing that there is something darker to his personality, Viola still urges Todd to leave with them, warning that the attack will come from the south.
 Ledger then appears, armed, revealing his secret loyalty to Prentiss.
 While threatening them, he finds a self-arming bomb in Viola's bag.
-Ledger attempts to dispose of it, instead killing him and injuring his three captives.
+Ledger attempts to dispose of it, instead killing himself and injuring Todd, Viola and Lee, who are then captured by Prentiss.

-Prentiss arrives to capture them.
-Viola is interrogated and tortured with Todd watching from a soundproof room.
-Prentiss wants to know where The Answer will attack from, drowning Viola, who refuses to answer.
-Unable to watch, Todd screams that the Answer is attacking from the south.
-Prentiss thanks Todd and leaves to organise his army.
-Todd formulates a plan to stop Prentiss with the help of Ivan and other personnel.
+Viola is interrogated for information about where The Answer will attack from, with Todd watching from a soundproof room.
+Unable to watch Viola being tortured, Todd reveals that The Answer is attacking from the south.
+Prentiss leaves to organise his army.
+Todd formulates a plan to stop Prentiss with the help of dissenters from Prentiss’s army.

-Ivan and the guards agree to help Todd rescue Lee and Viola.
-Lee hurries back to the Answer while the others go to stop Prentiss.
+Todd and the dissenters rescue Lee and Viola.
+Lee runs to warn The Answer while the others go to stop Prentiss.
 At the cathedral, Prentiss disables the entire group with his Noise and captures Viola.
-Prentiss still wants Todd to join him despite his betrayal; Prentiss reveals that he has never taken the cure, instead training his Noise via the chant to silence, which also allows him to control others with his mind.
-Davy arrives to tell his father that the Answer army is coming, and requires orders.
-A second scout ship, like the one Viola crashed in, suddenly flies in near New Prentisstown.
-In desperation, Todd holds Davy at gunpoint, threatening to kill him if Prentiss does not release Viola.
-Prentiss drops Viola and fires his gun, killing Davy.
+Prentiss still wants Todd to join him despite his betrayal.
+Prentiss reveals that he has never taken the cure, instead training his Noise via the chant to silence, which also allows him to control others with his mind.
+Davy arrives to tell his father that The Answer army is coming, and requires orders.

+A second scout ship, like the one Viola crashed in, appears above New Prentisstown.
+Todd holds Davy at gunpoint, threatening to kill him if Prentiss does not release Viola.
+Prentiss shoots Davy, mortally wounding him.
 Davy reveals that he had accidentally shot Ben, Todd's guardian.
 He begs for forgiveness but dies before Todd can answer.

 In anger, Todd uses his own Noise as a weapon with Viola's name to overcome Prentiss.
 He ties him up in the cathedral while Viola goes to meet with the scout ship.
 A horn sounds to warn of an army of Spackle marching towards the city, seeking revenge for the genocide.
 With no alternative, Todd releases Prentiss to enlist help.
-Released from his bonds, Prentiss claims that what has come to New World is what men are born for: war.